Sleep Hygiene Routine for Your Mind: 6 Benefits You Can’t Ignore

 So, the study’s goal was to see if better sleep quality could contribute to better mental health.

-The results of the study showed that good sleep does improve mental health, further emphasizing the importance of sleep hygiene.
+The results of the study showed that healthy sleep habits and a strong sleep hygiene routine can improve mental health.

 Now we know that sleep is not only good for our bodies but is also important for mental clarity.